xianing1977/MachineLearning/README.md

-test
+Machine Learning
 ====

-1st repository for testing
+Using for machine learning script